Influence of ambient temperature on cavitation bubble dynamics: Mechanism of secondary cavitation

 The secondary cavitation phenomenon observed in this study differs from traditional secondary cavitation, which typically arises from rarefaction waves reflected at low-impedance boundaries, such as the bubble surface or free surface \citep{supponen2017shock,horiba2020cavitation, rossello2023bubble}.
-The spatial distribution of this cavitation is closely associated with the area influenced by rarefaction waves, as depicted in Figure \ref{fig:mechanism}(b).
+The spatial distribution of this cavitation is closely associated with the area influenced by rarefaction waves, as depicted in Figure \ref{fig:mechanism}(a).
 In our experimental setup, this mechanism can be ruled out based on the dimensions of the water tank and the timing of cavitation nucleation appearance.
-The secondary cavitation observed here is triggered by the low pressure resulting from bubble over-expansion and occurs predominantly near the bubble.
-Ambient temperature plays a pivotal role in the formation of the secondary cavitation reported in this study.
+The secondary cavitation phenomenon observed here is characterised by its onset when the pressure at the bubble surface approaches the saturation pressure of the liquid medium at a specific temperature, as shown in Figure \ref{fig:mechanism}(b).
+This perspective will be elaborated below.

+Figure \ref{fig:Pmin}(a) presents the minimum bubble pressure estimated by Eq. \ref{2.4} at different ambient temperatures.
+It is evident that for cases where secondary cavitation occurs (yellow circles), $P_{min}$ consistently falls below the saturated vapour pressure (solid line).
+To illustrate this behaviour, we introduce Blake's criterion \citep{blake1949onset,neppiras1951cavitation}, according to which cavitation inception is expected to occur when the liquid pressure falls below a critical threshold $P_B$.
+Under isothermal conditions, $P_B$ is given by